neuroneural/corticalflow_fork/README.md

 This repository contains the official implementation of the paper "CorticalFlow: A Diffeomorphic Mesh Transformer for Cortical Surface Reconstruction" accepted for publication in the NEURIPS21 conference.
-(In Construction!!!)
+(Under Construction!!!)